Home / Physics / Gamma Decay

 Properties of Gamma Rays

-• Penetration Power: Gamma rays have a high penetration ability, allowing them to pass through materials that block alpha and beta particles.
+• Penetration Power: This high energy allows gamma rays to penetrate through most materials.
 Lead and concrete are commonly used for shielding against gamma rays due to their density.

 • Speed: Gamma rays travel at the speed of light (about 299,792 km/s), enabling them to cover vast distances almost instantaneously.